Your pitch is a brief introduction to yourself: a smart, effective presentation.

 And then smile! 😊

-Context: Nicolas is applying for the job of “Events manager – reception organisation” in a rapidly-expanding start-up specialising in luxury receptions.
-This job requires substantial experience in luxury events, well-developed salesmanship and willingness to manage a team.
+Context: Nicholas is applying for the job of “Events Manager – Reception Organization” in a rapidly-expanding start-up specializing in luxury events.
+This job requires substantial experience in event planning, in-depth knowledge of the luxury sector, and willingness to manage a team.

-Let’s see how Nicolas is going to structure his pitch:
+Let’s see how Nicholas is going to structure his pitch.

 He starts with a Characteristic tagline:

-“For five years, I specialised in organising Christmas events for major department stores (like Selfridges or John Lewis) and their top-end clientele.”
+“For five years, I specialized in organizing holiday events for major department stores and their high-end clientele.”

 Then, the Advantage: